 The strength of the implementation of the DALY Calculator is that its results can be directly manipulated from within the R environment.
 This allows users to obtain virtually any possible numerical or graphical output they desire.
 Of course, this also requires a more advanced knowledge of the R programming language.
 Some examples might therefore be useful.

-The results of the DALY calculation process can be stored in an object, say x, as follows:
+The results of the DALY calculation process can be stored in an object, say x

 x <- getDALY()